microprediction/microprediction/README.md

 # Introducing [MontePrediction](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb),
 A weekly sector prediction game

-If you'd like to participate in my latest experiment, which I'm calling MontePrediction, just open this [colab notebook](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb), change the email, and run it.
+If you'd like to participate in my latest experiment open this [colab notebook](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb), change the email, and run it.
 The notebook also describes the high dimensional game you'll be playing.